zizisoft/gitlock/README.md

 IMPORTANT: **How to prove your code is yours?** The only way is to prove you are the **first** one who claims its copyright.
 That's exactly what timestamps do.
 GitLock's timestamp isn't from your computer.
 It's from well-known CAs, such as Comodo, which can be trusted.

-In essence, it just adds tags.
+In essence, GitLock just adds tags.
 It doesn't modify your repo's internals, so it's safe - Your history and commit IDs will remain unchanged.
 It's compatible with Git (1.8.3 or higher), GitHub, and BitBucket.
 For details see "architecture.md".
 Take a brief look at the effect after locked:

 - [Example lock list](https://github.com/zizisoft/gitlock/tags?after=gitlock-000-sha256-4e8abc37d6efd2f054aea3da5f10a6f7421fc5b9e09e5b4373ae08596e1b26ca) (Click `...` to see lock details.
 Note that year 2005 isn't the timestamp date - it's just a fake date to isolate locks from releases for readability.)
 - [Example commit with locks](https://github.com/zizisoft/gitlock/commit/1758cba8f9e2128e601dc3952110559a1b29a021)